KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 ---
 # Designing an in-meeting dialog

 In-meeting dialogs display on the Teams meeting stage.
-They require a user's attention, confirmation, or interaction in a way that's subtle and doesn't interrupt the meeting.
+They require a user's attention, confirmation, or interaction but are subtle and don't interrupt the meeting.

 ## Use cases